Vista Social

 Ehancv is a cutting-edge, drag-and-drop resume builder that offers customizable templates and an easy-to-use interface.
 This particular template is specifically designed for digital marketers and social media managers.

+The template checked all the boxes that make resumes work.
+It has a clear structure with readable typography.
+You also get room to personalize the visuals with placeholders that guide you toward stronger content.
 However, consider combining the “My Time” and “Skills” sections.
 Replace the activities in the donut chart with your hard skills and adjust accordingly.

 6. Green creative social media manager resume by Canva